-By showing a well-thought-out customer success plan, you demonstrate you’ve got your act together, you have the experience, and you’ve identified and eliminated potential roadblocks.
+By showing a well thought-out customer success plan, you demonstrate that you've gotten your act together, you have the experience, and you've identified and eliminated potential roadblocks.
 This helps you establish trust and stand out from your competitors who just want a signature on the dotted line.

 2. Mutual action plan as a discovery tool

-Mutual action plan can also be used as a guide to discovery.
+Mutual action plans can also be used as guides to discovery.

 If you don't have a compelling event already, include a straw man in your mutual action plan and use it to prompt a discussion: Is a different event more compelling?
 Then, invite the prospect to talk about it.